-This article is the first of our new series of discussions based on real conversations and questions asked by our audiences in events where #TeamNebuli present and discuss various aspects of artificial intelligence (AI) and, of course, our philosophy of building augmented intelligence ecosystems that go above and beyond the “legacy” AI models.
+This article is the first of our new series of discussions based on real conversations and questions asked by our audiences in events where #TeamNebuli presents and discusses various aspects of artificial intelligence (AI) and, of course, our philosophy of building augmented intelligence ecosystems that go above and beyond the “legacy” AI models.
 Moreover, we discuss why companies and teams of all sizes need to apply augmented intelligence principles within their projects now.

 In June 2019, I was invited to a great gathering of businesses and academics at the University of Leicester Innovation Hub, discussing why it is vital for businesses of all sizes, and in all markets, to start investing in AI right now or face serious challenges ahead.
 It was more of an interactive speech and I led it by asking the audience a very simple question: “When I say AI, what’s the first thing that comes to your mind?”